gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

     - Sindy: "It doesn't look like it!"
     - The Gears: "If we help them, we will not be able to reach your father."
   - Maddy makes the decision to go after their father (feels the weight)

-- Episode 10
   - Into a tunnel
     - Gumption: "What is it with bots and tunnels?"
   - Past strange machines, idle but carefully maintained
   - Hear voices
-    - A dormitory with people in it, some 'borged and some not
+    - A dormitory with people in it, some with mechanical parts, all wearing control helmets
     - The Gears: "Did you think your father was the only one?"
   - Maddy: "We have to help them!"
-    - Sindy (bitterly): "You said we were only helping Papa"
+    - Sindy (bitter about not helping Shaper Leaf): "You said we were only helping Papa"
   - Gumption: "You go ahead - the Gears and I will get 'em out.
 Well, this part of the Gears.
 You know what I mean."
     - Maddy realizes he's trying to impress her
     - Simultaneously realizes he doesn't need to: she already feels the way he's trying to make her feel
-    - Gumption: "We have to try or we're no better than the Prosecutors."
-  - Before she can say anything, the Gears says, "No: we must stick together."
-    - Gumption (points up as the ground shakes): "Sounds like you could use another distraction.
+    - Gumption (points up as the ground shakes): "Sounds like we could use another distraction.
 This'll be a good one."
+    - Gumption to Sindy: "Difference is they can't help themselves"
     - Gumption squeezes Maddy's hand and they part
   - Sindy: "Y'aright?"
     - Maddy wipes her eyes.
 "Yeah.
 Let's find Papa."

+- Episode 10
+  - Explore the dormitory building
+    - A moose doing math problems
+    - An orangutan patiently assembling a jigsaw puzzle
+  - Find Papa Roo sitting at a desk sketching
+  - Sindy: "Papa?"
+    - The Gears: "I will see if I can wake him up."
+    - Light goes off on his helmet.
+  - For a moment nothing happens, then Papa Roo blinks and stands up shakily
+    - He looks smaller than Maddy remembers
+    - Fur has worn off the underside of his right arm where it rested on the table
+    - "Who?"
+  - He thinks he's seeing things
+    - Takes a moment to believe his daughters are really there
+    - Then he's grief-stricken: "You have to get out of here!"
+    - "It knows you're here.
+Central knows you're here."
+  - Maddy was used to bots that had been out in the world repairing themselves with whatever scraps they could find
+    - Not used to bots that could move silently
+    - Shocked when she turned and saw a pair of ARM 15's blocking the door behind them
+  - To Sindy: "Do something!"
+    - Papa Roo: "Her?
+What can she do?"
+  - The Gears: "Yes.
+What *can* she do?"
+    - Mouse bot rolls across the floor, is picked up by one of the ARM 15, settles into place
+  - Maddy: "What...?"
+    - The Gears is Central
+    - "This is responsible for collecting data while the Makers are away."
+    - "Needed to see your small one's performance under real conditions to establish a baseline for further measurement."
+  - Mouse bot drops from the ceiling onto Gumption
+    - Brief flash and he falls unconscious to the ground
+    - Maddy opens her mouth to scream just as somethin lands on her shoulders
+    - She feels the flash behind her eyes and everything goes away

 - Episode 11
-  - Find Papa Roo
-    - Sitting at a desk, one hand on a touch plate, the other sketching
-    - He has been 'borged: joined at the waist to a tracked loader carrying semi-transparent tanks of gurgling fluid
-  - Doesn't recognize his daughters
-    - Won't come with them: "I have my assignment."
-    - "I will sound the alarm"
-    - Maddy (in tears): "What do you think *that* is?" (it's already keening)
-  - Disembodied voice: "The helper is correct... correct... correct.
-It has its assignment.
-You must not... must not... distract it."
-    - Sindy: "Who are you?"
-    - Voice: "We are... we are...
-Central..."
-  - Maddy: "What is it with bots and the whole spooky voice thing?"
-    - Central: "...what?"
-    - "Patient did the same thing." waggles fingers.
-"Woo, I'm just a voice out of nowhere---tremble in your boots!"
-    - Turns to Sindy (urgently): "Do something.
-Anything.
-Just---just try."
-  - Central: "He does not want... does not want... to come with you.
-He wants... he wants... to keep you safe."
-    - Maddy: "What?"
-    - Central: "We cannot... we cannot... reset the recall timer... ourself."
-    - If Papa Roo (or someone else who can shape) doesn't reset the timer, the Makers will wake up
-    - Central is trying to keep the world for bots---yes, and people, but not the Makers
-  - Maddy: "Papa's not a shaper!"
-    - Central orders Papa Roo to demonstrate
-    - Gusts of wind, and suddenly Maddy remembers kites and whirligigs from her childhood
-    - Shaper Leaf keeping Sindy's talents hidden makes sense
-  - The Gears reveals that it is Patient in Darkness
-    - It wants the Makers to come back
-    - Smashes the tanks on the back of Papa Roo's cart

 - Episode 12
-  - The Prosecutors escape by kidnapping Sindy

 - Episode 13